harmancilab/COLLAGENE/examples/1_key_generation/README.md

 COLLAGENE.sh -decrypt_site_DSK 0 RECEIVED_KEYS
 ```

 This command decrypts the key share for site-0.
+DSK decryption key file, e.g., *site_0.dsk_enc_private_key*, must be located in the same directory.
 The password for decryption will be asked at the command line and this must match the password provided while DSK encryption key was generated.

 The received keys directory contains several other common keys (relinearization, Galois, partdec encryption keys) that will be used for executing protocols.
 It also contains the encrypted key-shares of other sites but they cannot be decrypted by other 3rd sites (each site can only decrypt their own key share).